up1-io/assetloader/README.md

 It's developed for the 2D Game Engine project [Raindrop](https://github.com/up1-io/raindrop).

+## Features

+This library uses the following packages:

+- [Pixel](github.com/gopxl/pixel) for defining image types
+- [Beep](github.com/gopxl/beep) for defining sound types

+>Note: We relay on the [Pixel](github.com/gopxl/pixel) and [Beep](github.com/gopxl/beep) packages to define the asset data types.
+Currently no support for swapping the backend.

 ## Getting Started

 1. **Installation**: Get the package using `go get`: